Why does the ACT need a housing strategy?

 - identifies further strategic work, projects and actions that will contribute to the achievement of the vision

 - delivers on the 2016 Labor election commitment and the Parliamentary Agreement for the 9th Legislative Assembly.1

 The strategy is structured around the five key goals, each with a range of objectives.
-Actions to deliver on the objectives and goals are outlined in this document and summarised in the attached implementation plan.
+Actions to deliver on the objectives and goals are outlined in this document and summarised in the attached Implementation Plan (PDF 107.9 KB).

 Improving access to affordable housing especially for those on lower incomes is an important social determinant for societal well-being.
 This strategy recognises the central role that housing plays in the lives of individuals and the intersections between housing, health, mental health, disability, family safety and justice which require a whole of government response.

 The strategy connects with other related government programs and initiatives as they relate to planning, land release, tax reform, the environment and social inclusion.

 How has this new strategy been developed?

 The development of the strategy has been integrated and inclusive.
 This first dedicated housing strategy builds on the actions and outcomes of the 2007 Affordable Housing Action Plan (the AHAP) which included elements of a housing strategy.
 The AHAP was the key policy platform to address housing affordability across all tenures and income ranges.
 It contained 97 objectives across three phases with a particular focus on:

 - improving the supply of affordable land and housing